Utility functions#

 - src_rec.utils.orient_mat_to_block_format(orient_mat)#

-Transforms an orientation matrix (rotation matrix) into (sparse) block format.
+Transform an orientation matrix (rotation matrix) into (sparse) block format.

 - Parameters: